 S.R.
 210 is designated as a State Scenic Byway and is managed according to the Cottonwood Canyons Scenic Byways Corridor Management Plan (Cottonwood Canyons Scenic Byways Committee 2008).
 The Corridor Management Plan was developed by communities and stakeholders to help define and enhance the byway's intrinsic qualities and character.
+The plan states that there are numerous pullouts along the byway, safety concerns with S.R.
+210, and numerous improvements that should be made to the corridor to improve the visitor experience.
+These improvements include improved trailheads, more transit to reduce congestion, preserving the scenic canyon, and reducing canyon closures and the risk from avalanches.
 See Chapter 17, Visual Resources, for the expected visual resources impacts from the project alternatives.